 The Timber

-This project started underground — literally.
-The Kauri slab at the heart of this table was recovered from a Northland swamp, where it had been buried for approximately 50,000 years.
+The Kauri slab at the centre of this table was recovered from a Northland swamp, where it had been buried for approximately 50,000 years.
 Ancient Kauri is one of the rarest timbers on earth.
 Carbon dating puts these logs in the range of 30,000 to 50,000 years old, predating the last Ice Age.

 Preparing the Slab